Middleton to step down after Women's Six Nations

 "I know last year's World Cup campaign was and continues to be celebrated and quite rightly so - the bravery and commitment of the players in that game was exceptional and is to be admired.
 They are an excellent group of players, but more importantly amazing people and I know they will continue to be successful."

-England, Grand Slam champions last year, begin the defence of their Six Nations crown at home to Scotland on Saturday, 25 March, and end the tournament with a first standalone fixture at Twickenham against France in what is likely to be the decider.
+England, Grand Slam champions last year, begin their Six Nations at home to Scotland on Saturday, 25 March, and end the tournament with a first standalone fixture at Twickenham against France in what is likely to be the decider.